-Some results of this paper were announced in the survey article [Sch10]; that paper contains more motivation and background, and can serve as a complement for the present article.
-In [Sch10], we based the definition of topological triangulated categories on Quillen model categories.
-Here, however, we use the more general concept of cofibration categories, so the results here are somewhat more general than announced in [Sch10].
+Some results of this paper were announced in the survey article [29], where we based the definition of topological triangulated categories on Quillen model categories.
+Here, however, we use the more general concept of cofibration categories, so our results are somewhat more general.
+Also, the contents of this paper and its companion [30] were originally combined as a single paper (arXiv:1201.0899); the referee convinced the author to divide up the results into two separate papers.